History of modern period domes: Developments

 Stand-alone dome structures were used to house public utility facilities in the 20th century.
 The "Fitzpatrick dome", designed by John Fitzpatrick as an inexpensive structure to store winter road service sand and salt, has been used in countries around the world.
 The first was built in 1968.
 The domes have twenty sides and are normally 100 feet in diameter and a little more than 50 feet tall.
 The conical shape is meant to conform to the 45 degree slope of a pile of wet sand.
 They are built on concrete footings and covered with asphalt shingles.

+In the second half of the twentieth century, study of domes increased with the application of limit analysis and elastic analysis to models.
+Beginning in 1967, Professor Jacques Heyman applied limit analysis to the traditional technique of analyzing domes along the arches created by cutting the structure with meridian planes.
+He published studies analyzing dome collapse and cracking patterns.
+Limit analysis, which models domes in a simplified manner as a kinematic chain of rigid blocks, was often used to study the collapse of masonry domes under various conditions of load, shape, and structural features.
+The analysis assumed "infinite compressive strength, infinite sliding strength and tensile strength equal to zero" for masonry domes.
+Elastic analysis uses more refined models to perform three-dimensional membrane analysis of the distribution of stresses in domes with various shapes, loads, and boundary conditions.
+It models masonry as composed of either isotropic or orthotropic materials and takes block arrangement and mortar joints into account.

 Guastavino tile

 The Guastavino family, a father and son team who worked on the eastern seaboard of the United States, built vaults using layers of tiles in hundreds of buildings in the late 19th and early 20th centuries, including the domes of the Basilica of St. Lawrence in Asheville, North Carolina, and St. Francis de Sales Roman Catholic Church in Philadelphia, Pennsylvania.
 The dome over the crossing of the Cathedral of St. John the Divine in New York City was built by the son in 1909.
 A part-spherical dome, it measures 30 meters in diameter from the top of its merging pendentives, where steel rods embedded in concrete act as a restraining ring.
 With an average thickness 1/250th of its span, and steel rods also embedded within the pendentives, the dome "looked forward to modern shell construction in reinforced concrete."